hardscrabble/hardscrabble.github.io/_posts/2016-07-30-integrating-vim-with-the-mac-clipboard.md

 * I can yank text from vim and then "command + v" it into other apps.
 * I can copy text from Stack Overflow and then "p" it into vim -- no weird indentation behavior or anything

-I may yet switch to neovim or learn about registers, but for now I don't yet need to, and for that I celebrate.
+I may yet switch to neovim[^2] or learn about registers, but for now I don't yet need to, and for that I celebrate.

+[^2]: Note that neovim did fix that issue and [it does work now](https://neovim.io/doc/user/provider.html#provider-clipboard).